| | | |

 • 1 tbsp grated lemon zest

-• 1 tsp anise seeds (I left these out)
+• 1 tsp anise seeds (optional)

 • 1/2 cup golden raisins